 Next, supporting multiple windows.

+In iOS 12, the AuthenticationSession API didn't need any information about view or windows from you in order to display its interface.
+This is because the API was iOS only, and almost all apps drew into a single window.
 But now with iPadOS and macOS support, you're going to have to help us out a little bit to figure out where to draw the interface.

+And designing account recovery systems when a hardware token is involved is really important, but it's not always straightforward.
 So unless you are already in this business or were seriously considering getting into it, it's more likely that one or more of the other areas that I cover today will be more relevant for your users, your apps, and your websites.

 If you develop an app with user accounts, I have three takeaways from what we've talked about today.

+First, strongly consider adopting Sign In with Apple.
 For your users, the best password is no password, especially when it's backed by two-factor authentication and great biometrics.

+Two, make signing into your app a one-tap experience using the Authentication Services framework.
+Users don't even need to see a keyboard anymore to get signed in.
+And finally, implement the well-known URL for changing passwords.
 It's really easy to do, takes just a moment, and it makes a huge difference when Safari is going to try to help your users upgrade their passwords.

+You'll find more information about what I covered today and more in the WWDC app or on the web.
 And that is it for me.
 Thank you all so much.
 I really hope you've been having a wonderful WWDC. [ Applause ]

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.